gottacatchenall/ms_sampling_effort/manuscript.md

 species abundances within communities [@Poisot2015SpeWhy].
-This noise in data have practical consequences for answering questions about species interactions [@deAguiar2019RevBia]---these false-negatives could go on to effect the inferences we make about network properties and relations among species.
+This noise in data have practical consequences for answering questions about species interactions [@deAguiar2019RevBia]---these false-negatives could go on to effect the inferences we make about network properties and relations among species, and our predictions about how species will interact in the future.
-@Martinez1999EffSam showed that network connectance is robust to sampling effort in a plant-endophyte trophic network, but this done in the context of a system for which observation of 62,000 total interactions derived from 164,000 plant-stems was feasible.
-In some systems (e.g. megafauna food-webs) this many observations is either impractical or infeasible due to the absolute abundance of the species in question.

 This is compounded by semantic confusion about what is meant by "interaction".
 Here distinguish between: a species _occurring_, a species being _observed_ occurring, two species being observed _co-occurring_, and two species being observed _interacting_.
-In @fig:taxonomy we show that seeing two species co-occurring is a prerequisite for determining whether an interaction occurs between two species exists.
+In @fig:taxonomy we see that seeing two species co-occurring is a prerequisite for observing an interaction between two species.
 Co-occurrence is often assumed to mean meaningful interaction strength, but this is not necessarily the case [@Blanchet2020CooNot].
-What "interaction" means, and the practical meaning of results derived from observed "interaction"s is context dependent.
 Bears and salmon _interact_---a bear and the microbes in the soil of a dens interact, but less so.
-Here, we refer to species either as "interacting" (meaning that if two species co-occur, they will interact, at least sometimes) or "not-interacting" (two species that may co-occur but neither exhibits any meaningful effect on the biomass of the other).
+In this manuscript, we refer to species either as "interacting" (meaning that if two species co-occur, they will interact, at least sometimes) or "not-interacting" (two species that may co-occur but neither exhibits any meaningful effect on the biomass of the other).

 ![Taxonomy of false-negatives in data for two hypothetical species A and B, where in reality A and B do interact in some capacity.](./figures/concept_v3.png){#fig:taxonomy}

+Here, we show that the probability of a "non-interaction" between species depends on sampling effort, and suggest that surveys of species interactions can benefit from simulation modeling of detection probability  [@Jordano2016SamNet].
-Here we seek to understand how false negatives in ecological interaction data impact the analysis and prediction of ecological networks, and also to understand how a better understanding of the relationship between sampling effort and likelihood of a "true negative" can guide how we design surveys of ecological interactions [@Jordano2016SamNet].
-We explore the relationship between total sampling effort (the total count of all individuals of all species seen) and false-negative rate.
-In so doing, we demonstrate that the realized false-negative rate is directly related to species relative abundance.
-The questions we pose and attempt to answer are: 1) How many times do you have to observe a non-interaction between two species to be confident in saying that is a true negative?
+We demonstrate that the realized false-negative rate of interactions is directly related the relative abundance of a particular species, relationship between total sampling effort (the total count of all individuals of all species seen) and false-negative rate. questions we pose and attempt to answer are: 1) How many times do you have to observe a non-interaction between two species to be confident in saying that is a true negative?
 2) How "wrong" are the measurements of network structure as a function of false-negative probability? and lastly 3) How do false-negatives impact our ability to make reliable predictions about interactions?
 We conclude by suggesting use of null models like those presented here as a tool for guiding design of surveys of species interactions, and increased adoption of modeling detection error in predictive ecological models.
 We show that positive associations in co-occurence data can increase realized probability of false negatives, and demonstrate these positive associations are present in two spatially-replicated systems.
 We conclude by suggesting that simulation of sampling effort and species occurrence can and should be used to help design surveys of species diversity [@Moore2016OptEco].

 # How many observations of a non-interaction do we need to classify it as a true negative?